-Proposed Funding: \$224,692 (salary, benefits, non-salary expenses, studies).
+Proposed Funding: \$236,244 (salary, benefits, non-salary expenses, studies).
 This may include funds required to match grant funds being provided by Massachusetts Historical Commission to undertake Survey and Planning Grant projects and/or other grant-funded projects.
+Proposed this year is a cultural resource survey of the North Salem/Mack Park area.